jimmyyentran/Designing-Data-Intensive-Applications-Notes/README.md

 - New RPC frameworks which don't hide it's a network call
   - Rest.li uses **promises** to encapsulate async calls and requrest multiple services in parallel
 - **Service Discovery** Client find out which IP and port
-- Binary encoding format = better performace than JSON over REST.
+- Binary encoding format = better performance than JSON over REST.
   - REST advantage is easier experimentation and debugging
   - More tools with REST